Delray Beach Motorcycle Accident Lawyer

 If you have been harmed by another driver or another cyclist’s negligence, you may be able to bring suit under a theory of negligence.
 To establish negligence in Florida you must be able to show three criteria have been met.
 A duty to show reasonable care to other motorists on the road exists under state law; you must be able to show that (1) the duty has been breached; (2) that the breach was directly due to the conduct of the defendant, and that (3) you, the plaintiff, suffered tangible harm as a result of the defendant’s conduct (not necessarily physical; emotional harm is sometimes compensable).

 Be advised that Florida does utilize the rule of pure comparative fault, meaning that if you are found to bear a percentage of the blame for your own injuries, any recovery you gain will be lowered by that amount.
 Thus, if you are ruled 20 percent at fault for your motorcycle accident, but the defendant is found liable, you will receive 80 percent of the recommended award.
 This is important to keep in mind, especially if you have sustained significant injury and need medical bills paid.

 Ask An Experienced Delray Beach Motorcycle Accident Lawyer

 Motorcycling may be a somewhat dangerous hobby, but everyone should be free to enjoy it without fear of penury due to a sudden accident.
-If you have been injured, the dedicated Delray Beach motorcycle accident lawyers at the Leifer Law Firm are ready, willing and able to try and help you with your case.
+If you have been injured, the dedicated Delray Beach motorcycle accident lawyers at Leifer & Ramirez are ready, willing and able to try and help you with your case.
 We will work hard for you.
 Call our offices today at 561-660-9421 for a free consultation.